korymath/talk-generator/README.md

 [![codecov](https://codecov.io/gh/korymath/talk-generator/branch/master/graph/badge.svg?token=gqkCyuXop0)](https://codecov.io/gh/korymath/talk-generator)
 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/korymath/britbot/blob/master/LICENSE.md)

-## Description
+This program automatically generates PowerPoints about any topic.

-Software to automatically generate talks, presentations for PowerPoint and/or Keynote.
-Their main purpose is for the improvisational comedy format *"Improvised TED talk"* or *"Powerpoint Karaoke"*, where the actors have to present an unseen presentation slide deck, but pretend to be an expert and explain their slide show choices.
+These presentation slide decks can be used by improvisers for the improvisational comedy format *"Improvised TED talk"* or *"Powerpoint Karaoke"*.
+In such games, the actors have to present an unseen presentation slide deck, but pretend to be an expert and explain *"their"* slide show choices.

 ## Demo

-For a demo of this generator, please visit [talkgenerator.com](http://talkgenerator.com/), a platform created by [Shaun Farrugia](https://github.com/h0h0h0) to give easier access to this talk generator.
+Ty out this generator on our online platform: [talkgenerator.com](http://talkgenerator.com/).

 ### Example